ca-risken/doc/docs/risken/user.en.md

 - **Policy** defines what operations (actions) are allowed for data (resources).
 - It is possible to set multiple policies for a single role.
+- The policy is described in [regular expressions :octicons-link-external-24:](https://github.com/google/re2/wiki/Syntax).

 ### Policy Setting